 Reading: Reading material is selected from a variety of sources including newspapers and magazines, twentieth-century literary works and material relevant to everyday needs such as brochures, manufacturer's instructions, guide books etc.

 Writing: The practice of this skill includes a variety of tasks such as translation, composition, reviews and letters on a variety of subjects.
 The main aim of the exercise is to promote grammatical accuracy and improve handwriting.
 The teaching of grammar at this level is informal and contextual where appropriate.

-Oral: This aspect of the course concentrates on communicative and descriptive skills such as conducting informal social conversation, more formal dialogues, giving instructions, making arrangements, making inquiries and giving speeches and presentations.
+Oral: This aspect of the module concentrates on communicative and descriptive skills such as conducting informal social conversation, more formal dialogues, giving instructions, making arrangements, making inquiries and giving speeches and presentations.

 Aural: Listening material in the form of recordings from Iranian radio stations or audio and video tapes of story reading, films, etc. is available for students upon request.